score-json/nlohmann_json/TSF/trustable/statements/JLS-30.md

     Erikhu1: 0.5
 ---

-Outstanding CVEs are analyzed within eclipse-score/inc_nlohmann_json to determine whether they can be dismissed, and/or are relevant for S-CORE's use cases of the nlohmann/json library.
+Outstanding CVEs are analysed within eclipse-score/inc_nlohmann_json to determine whether they can be dismissed, and/or are relevant for S-CORE's use cases of the nlohmann/json library.